tbektenov/tin/README.md

-So, this project is Wikipedia-like.

-**What's the idea:**

-It is a website with a database of different authors and literature they have written.
-You can search, and if you are logged in you can add them to your favorites.
-You can delete, update, and create writers if you are an admin.

-PS
+Project Overview:

+This project is a Wikipedia-like website focused on authors and their literary works.

+Key Features:

+Extensive Database: Users can explore a comprehensive database of authors and their written works.
+Search Functionality: Easily search for specific authors or literature.
+Favorites: Logged-in users can add authors to their list of favorites for quick access.
+Admin Capabilities: Admin users have the ability to create, update, and delete author entries.
+Setup Instructions:

-When running for the first time in server/routes/main.js there is a function populate - you can run it, to populate your database.
+Database Initialization: The first time you run the project, navigate to server/routes/main.js and execute the populate function to initialize your database.
-And create in root folder .env file and add "MONGODB_URI=(connection string)" to use it
+Environment Configuration: In the root folder, create a .env file and add the following line, replacing (connection string) with your actual MongoDB connection string:
+MONGODB_URI=(connection string)